-Gaining an insight on Hammer Clause is a pre-requisite while availing Directors and Officers Liability Insurance.
-In order to know the impact of hammer clause, one has to assess the financial repercussions of this clause on claim settlement amount.
+Gaining an insight on Hammer Clause is a prerequisite while availing of a Directors and Officers Liability Insurance policy.
+In order to know the impact of the hammer clause, one has to assess the financial repercussions of this clause on the claim settlement amount of such a policy.

-This clause provides a power to the insurer to reduce their limit of liability.
-A settlement amount is proposed by the insurer out of good faith in order to settle a claim by out-of-court settlement and to avoid court proceedings.
-If in case the insured does not accept this settlement amount, this clause puts a stipulation on claim payments.
-There are various restrictions and conditions such as caps on the amount of money an insurer is liable to pay or exclusion of defence cost being imposed on settling claims under hammer clause if insured does not accept the proposal of the insurer.
+This clause provides the power to the insurer to reduce their limit of liability.
+A settlement amount is proposed by the insurer, out of good faith, in order to settle a claim by an out-of-court settlement and to avoid court proceedings.
+In case the insured does not accept this settlement amount, this clause puts a stipulation on claim payments.
+There are various restrictions and conditions such as caps on the amount of money an insurer is liable to pay or exclusion of defence cost being imposed on settling claims under the hammer clause, if the insured does not accept the proposal of the insurer.

-For example: If the insurance company has recommended an amount of Rs.50 lacs as settlement cost but the insured refuses to settle a case and after court proceedings, if the actual amount cost is Rs.55 lacs, then under the hammer clause, an insurance company is liable to pay only Rs.
-50 lacs because initially, the insured has refuted the proposed settlement amount provided by the insured in good faith.
-The insured out of hubris does not accept the recommended settlement amount but later on, he has to bear the financial consequences of courts proceedings.
+For example: If the insurance company has recommended an amount of Rs.50 lacs as a settlement amount, but the insured refuses to settle a case.
+After court proceedings, if the actual cost is Rs.55 lacs, then under the hammer clause, an insurance company is liable to pay only Rs.
+50 lacs.
+This is because initially the insured has refuted the proposed settlement amount provided by the insured in good faith.
+The logic is that the insured, out of hubris, did not accept the recommended settlement amount, hence later on he has to bear the financial consequences of court proceedings.

-XYZ limited has availed Directors and Officers Liability with “Hammer Clause”.
-One of their clients has filed a case against breach of contract and insurance company has recommended a sum of Rs.
+Aditya Limited has availed Directors and Officers Liability Policy with “Hammer Clause”.
+One of their clients has filed a case against breach of contract and the insurance company has recommended a sum of Rs.
 20 lacs but the company refuses to accept it and goes for court proceedings.
 So, in this case, the limit of liability is Rs.
 20 Lacs and any additional cost will not be borne by the insurance company.

 Hammer Clause is also known as “Consent to settle clause” and “ Blackmail Settlement clause”.
-This clause is a disguise to limit the liability of insurer and protect the interest of insurance company during a claim settlement.
+This clause is a method or disguise to limit the liability of the insurer and protect the interest of the insurance company during a claim settlement.